 “I think you… call them fallen angels.
 War and hate are their business, and one of their chief weapons is un-Naming – making people not know who they are.
 If someone knows who he is, really knows, then he doesn’t need to hate.
 That’s why we still need Namers…” A Wind in the Door

 My daughter explained, “She talked about namers and unnamers and the power they possess to create or destroy life.
 When a person is named, they find security in who they are.
 When they remain unnamed, security is lost, even to the point of being ‘unmade’—turned into nothing.”

 “Because security and life go hand and hand, without security in who you are, you don’t just lose meaning, you lose everything.
 Thus, meaning and security are intertwined.”
 Continuing, “Expounding on Madeleine’s idea, we take it a step further—don’t wait for a namer to grant you security—create it by naming yourself and your values now.”

 “Don’t wait for a namer in your life; become the namer in other people’s lives.”
 Rebekah Edmunds

 By encouraging others in naming what is good, beautiful and true in them, we discover truth.

-My daughter confounds me weekly with her insight.
-Able to connect the dots from my new sense of security to a brilliant author’s revelation, she identified the power in this practice.
+Able to connect the dots from my new sense of security to a brilliant author’s revelation, my daughter identified the power in this practice.